johntao/blog-2025/src/content/default/my-used-page.md

 ## The Used Page

-I felt that in a introspective view, reviewing how many tools I have used is more valuable.
+I felt that in an introspective view, reviewing how many tools I have used is more valuable.

 Here I try to list the tools I've used and make them into three categories:
 battle tested (used in my previous job), personal usage, current learning.

-I will also split tools into smaller groups for better reading experience, and
-mark the tool with either 'G' as good or 'F' as fair which indicate how much time I've spent on it.
+I will also split tools into smaller groups for better reading experience, and mark the tool with either 'G' as good or 'F' as fair which indicate how much time I've spent on it.
-Markers are prefix on each item just to save some precious space
+Markers are prefixed on each item just to save some precious space
 extra notes:
 1. I skipped 'excellent' because I don't need excellent in this article
 2. markers are given in the sense of comparing only on myself, it doesn't relate to other developers at all
-3. I skipped given markers on tools that is too tedious or below the score of 'Fair'
+3. I skipped giving markers on tools that are too tedious or below the score of 'Fair'
     - however, I will still include them for the record
 4. lastly, I probably forget a few items since 8+ years development experience means a lot